Volume 26, Issue 4 (Winter 2026) jrehab 2026, 26(4): 654-667 | Back to browse issues page

 URL: http://rehabilitationj.uswr.ac.ir/article-1-3640-en.html

-Abstract: (102 Views)
+Abstract: (1875 Views)

-These defects have a significant impact on the quality of life of patients, not only functionally but also aesthetically.
+Objective The complete or partial absence of the eye and its surrounding structures is one of the most important defects in the facial area, which can occur for various reasons, including trauma, cancer, congenital diseases, or surgeries related to benign and malignant tumors.
+These defects have a significant impact on the quality of life of patients, both functionally and aesthetically.
 Reconstruction of this area can be done through surgical methods or the use of silicone prostheses.
-Due to the complexity of the orbital structures, its reconstruction, especially with surgical methods, is one of the main challenges in the field of facial reconstruction.
-The choice between surgery or prosthesis depends on the lesion and the patient's condition and wishes.
+Due to the complexity of the orbital structures, their reconstruction, especially with surgical methods, is one of the main challenges in the field of facial reconstruction.
+The choice between surgery and prosthesis depends on the lesion and the patient’s condition and wishes.
+This article reviews the fabrication and use of orbital silicone prostheses, while also discussing the benefits and challenges of these procedures.

-Conclusion: The final prosthesis was fabricated with an emphasis on maintaining a natural appearance, lightness, use of appropriate materials, and retention method.
+Conclusion The final prosthesis was fabricated with an emphasis on maintaining a natural appearance, lightness, use of appropriate materials, and retention method.
 The patient was satisfied with the ease of putting on and taking off the prosthesis, proper fit, and its natural appearance.

 Type of Study: Case report | Subject: Orthotics & Prosthetics

-Received: 25/05/2025 | Accepted: 31/08/2025 | Published: 1/03/2026
+Received: 25/05/2025 | Accepted: 31/08/2025 | Published: 1/01/2026

 Add your comments about this article : Your username or Email: